AdaCore/spark2014/docs/ug/gnatprove.rst

 |GNATProve|.)
 In particular using the following features of the language
 may yield VCs that should be true, but cannot be discharged:

-* Subtypes of discriminated records
 * Floating point arithmetic
-* Bitwise operations for modular types
 * The content of string literals

 In these cases the missing information can usually be added using ``pragma